Regular genus and gem-complexity of some mapping tori: Proofs of the Results

-{\bf Acknowledgement:} The author would like to thank Basudeb Datta for helpful discussions, suggestions and comments.
-The author is supported by NBHM, India for NBHM Postdoctoral Fellowship (grant number: 2/40(49)/2015/R$\&$D-II/11568).
+{\bf Acknowledgement:} The author would like to thank Basudeb Datta for useful suggestions.
+The author is also thankful to the anonymous referees for many useful comments and suggestions.
+In particular, Conjecture \ref{conjecture:true} is due to one of them.
+The author is supported by DST INSPIRE Research Grant (DST/INSPIRE/04/2017/002471).